About CoSA Canada

 Award of Distinction

 CoSA Canada's Award of Distinction celebrates individuals who have made significant contributions to CoSA in Canada.
-To date, the Award has had three recipients: Harry Nigh (2019), Patricia Love (2020), and Dan Haley (2021).

-Dan Haley has been involved with CoSA for over 30 years.
+2021 - Dan Haley has been involved with CoSA for over 30 years.
 With support from Harry Nigh and Hugh Kirkegaard, Dan along with others established the second circle in the city of Toronto.
 Hired by MCC Ontario, Dan met with men returning to the community and linked them to the growing work of CoSA in the Toronto/Hamilton/Kitchener area as well as building the work of CoSA in his home community of Peterborough.

+2020 - Patricia Love was honoured by the CoSA community in December 2020.
 As the founder of CoSA Ottawa, Patricia Love played an invaluable role in creating the national office together with her daughter and now longtime CoSA program director, Susan Love.
 Her dedication and advocacy enabled CoSA to develop a strong reputation, locally and internationally.